prices that are asked for bassguitars and acoustic basses are not

 want to buy an acoustic bass, a bass guitar or an amplifier, I would

 advise you to trust your ears only.
-You do not deserve an extremely
+You do not deserve a too

 expensive bass, you deserve a very, very good bass.
 Realize how